Practice Seminar Faculty

 As Special Projects Director at UTEC, Inc, a youth serving organization in Lowell, MA, Dan is charged with launching new programs and designing new collaborations between corporate and academic partners and UTEC.
 These include launching a new mentoring and transportation programs at UTEC, and a training and employment collaboration with Whole Foods Market.
 Dan resides in Concord, MA and is an avid cyclist, dog owner and outdoors person.

-Jim Lehane is President of Spring Hill Associates, a Cape-based consulting firm specializing in strengthening key operating components of not-for-profit organizations.
+Jim Lehane is currently an independent consultant.
+Formerly, he was President of Spring Hill Associates, a Cape-based consulting firm specializing in strengthening key operating components of not-for-profit organizations.
 Special focus is given to strategic planning, board development, and communications planning and execution.
 A 32- year resident of Cape Cod, he has served on a number of local boards including the Town of Sandwich Finance Committee, The Cape and Islands United Way, The Spaulding Rehabilitation Hospital, The Thornton W. Burgess Society and the Cape Cod Museum of Natural History.
 Off-Cape boards on which he served include The Boston Chamber of Commerce, The Boston Private Industry Council and The Massachusetts Business Roundtable.

 Jim was Chief of Staff for the President of Boston College where he managed the staff and business affairs of the president’s office and was university ombudsman, coordinating with senior university officials on a variety of presidential initiatives.
 Principal staff liaison to the board of trustees, he also served as a policy and operational affairs advisor.
 Before joining the university, Jim completed a 26-year career at Verizon where he retired as Verizon/ New England’s Managing Director of External Affairs.
 In that role he had responsibility for all planning and implementation of public and community relations activities as well as town and city municipal relations.
 At the same time, he served as Executive Project Manager for E911 implementation throughout New England.